SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Semantic/assignments.rst

    // Automatic connection between two UART interfaces. uartCtrl.io.uart <> io.uart

-It also supports Bundle assignment.
-Bundle multiple signals together using ``()`` to assign and assign to
+It also supports Bundle assignment (convert all bit signals into a single bit-bus of suitable width of type Bits, to then use that wider form in an assignment expression).
+Bundle multiple signals together using ``()`` (Scala Tuple syntax) on both the left hand side and right hand side of an assignment expression.

 .. code-block:: scala